Wartime Violence after Conflict

-How does the legacy of violence shape political dynamics in post-conflict societies?
+How does wartime violence shape political dynamics in post-conflict societies?

 Wartime violence often affects broad population groups, and its political impact grows when vulnerable communities are concentrated near high-risk areas.
 When the state fails to act, the heightened salience of the violence can lead to widespread political alienation.
 I test this using variation in women’s risk of exposure to conflict-related sexual violence in the SBZ/GDR during April-May 1945.
 My spatially lagged models show that counties with a high proportion of vulnerable population groups living near high-risk areas have lower turnout and state satisfaction.

-From Collective Victimization to Partisan Gains: The Role of Issue Ownership (with Douglas B. Atkinson)
+From Collective Victimization to Partisan Gains (first author, with Douglas B. Atkinson)

-Nativist groups often invoke historical collective violence to strengthen in-group identities, though their success varies.
+Political parties often invoke historical collective violence to strengthen in-group identities, though their success varies.
 We argue that partisan effects of such violence depend on both local victimization and prior party issue ownership, with advantage arising only when the party previously owned the issue.
-WWII air raids in the former GDR continue to shape contemporary politics, with a higher bombing intensity boosting the issue-owning vote share of Die Linke while reducing support for the nativist AfD.
+In line with our theoretical argument, we find that WWII air raids in the former GDR continue to shape contemporary politics, with a higher bombing intensity boosting the issue-owning vote share of Die Linke while reducing support for the nativist AfD.
 These results highlight the long-term political impact of historical events and the importance of issue ownership in shaping partisan advantages.

-From War to Representation: WWII Conscription & Women’s Political Agency (with Douglas B. Atkinson and Kevin Fahey & Vanessa J. Tuttle)
+From War to Representation (first author, with Douglas B. Atkinson and Kevin Fahey and Vanessa J. Tuttle)

 Presented at NEPS 2025, the SEPS Research Seminar 2025, and the Workshop on Conflict Dynamics 2024.